Tinkerforge/doc/en/source/Software/API_Bindings_LabVIEW.rst

 Testing an Example
 ------------------

+To test a LabVIEW example :ref:`Brick Daemon <brickd>` and :ref:`Brick Viewer
+<brickv>` have to be installed first.
+Brick Daemon acts as a proxy between the
+USB interface of the Bricks and the API bindings.
+Brick Viewer connects to Brick Daemon and helps to figure out basic information about the connected Bricks and Bricklets.

 To make the bindings work LabVIEW has to be able to find the ``Tinkerforge.dll``.
 If you open an example then LabVIEW will search fo it and ask you if it could not find it.
 You can avoid this search and ask procedure by putting the